Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-import-api.md

 ## Tracking plan

 Every tracking plan consists of one or more branches and each branch consists of multiple versions.
 Amplitude creates a branch called `main` by default, and you can create more branches as needed.
-All versions in each branch are _published_ and immutable except for the _staging_ version, which you can modify.
-To make changes to a tracking plan, you need the ID of the branch you're making changes to and the ID of staging version on that branch.
-Then, to save your changes and make them available in Amplitude Analytics, you need to publish the staging version.
-The latest published version is also known as _current_ version.
+All versions in each branch are _published_ and immutable except for the _current_ version, which you can modify.
+To make changes to a tracking plan, you need the ID of the branch you're making changes to and the ID of current version on that branch.

 To import taxonomy you should:

 1. Retrieve Data workspace's ID and `main` branch's ID
 2. Upload CSV file to a separate branch called `import` created off `main` branch
-3. Publish pending changes in `import` branch
-4. Create a new pull request from `import` branch to `main` branch
+3. Create a new pull request from `import` branch to `main` branch
-5. Merge the pull request
+4. Merge the pull request

 The following examples show how to do this.